-Information regarding student loan programs is available from the Chicago Booth Financial Aid Office in Chicago.
+Information regarding student loan programs is available from Chicago Booth Financial Aid.
 Several loan programs are available to students.
 Programs administered by Chicago Booth include both government and private loans.
 These loans are typically available to US citizens or permanent residents and to others with a US citizen cosigner.
 Each student is also encouraged to investigate loan opportunities in their own country.

 For information about loans administered by Chicago Booth, students should review the financial aid website by clicking the financial aid link within the Booth intranet.
-Students may also contact the Chicago Booth Financial Aid Office directly at 773.702.3964 or by emailing financial.aid@chicagobooth.edu.
+Students may also contact Chicago Booth Financial Aid directly at 773.702.3964 or by emailing financial.aid@chicagobooth.edu.